lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Key Generation {#sec-keygen}

-In order to maintain security properties of the composite, applications that use composite keys MUST always perform fresh key generations of both component keys and MUST NOT reuse existing key material.
+In order to maintain security properties of the composite, this specification strictly forbids re-using component key material between composite and non-composite keys, or between multiple composite keys.
+This means that an invocation of `Composite-ML-KEM.KeyGen()` MUST perform, or otherwise guarantee, fresh generation of the key material for both underlying algorithms and MUST NOT reuse existing key material.
 See {{sec-cons-key-reuse}} for a discussion.

 To generate a new keypair for composite schemes, the `KeyGen() -> (pk, sk)` function is used.
 The KeyGen() function calls the two key generation functions of the component algorithms independently.
 Multi-threaded, multi-process, or multi-module applications might choose to execute the key generation functions in parallel for better key generation performance or architectural modularity.